Louise Marie Madeleine Fontaine: Dark years

-On 9 October 1749 at the Church of Saint-Sulpice, Paris, Jacques-Armand Dupin married with Louise-Alexandrine-Julie de Rochechouart-Pontville.
-But for Louise and her husband, their son was a source of many troubles, especially when he ran up debts of very large sums of money from gambling.
-His father had to sell many of his assets in 1750 to honor the debt of his son.
+On 9 October 1749, Jacques-Armand Dupin married Louise-Alexandrine-Julie de Rochechouart-Pontville at the Church of Saint-Sulpice, Paris.
+But for Louise and her husband, their son continued to be the source of trouble, especially when he ran up large debts from gambling.
+His father had to sell many of his assets in 1750 to honor the debts of his son.
 The troubles with Jacques-Armand, however, continued.
-Claude Dupin was forced to obtain against him a Lettre de cachet, who imprisoned Jacques-Armand in the fortress of Pierre Encise under the pretext of madness.
-After this, the family decided to send him to the Île Maurice (26 October 1765), where he remained for the next two years until his death on 3 May 1767, a victim of yellow fever.
+Claude Dupin was forced to obtain a Lettre de cachet, which led to Jacques-Armand being imprisoned in the fortress of Pierre Encise under the pretext of madness.
+After this, the family decided to send him to the Île Maurice on 26 October 1765, where he remained for the next two years until his death on 3 May 1767, a victim of yellow fever.
 Before embarking on the Count of Artois, a merchant ship of the French East India Company, Jacques-Armand reportedly revealed to his mother the existence of an illegitimate daughter of his, called Marie-Thérèse Adam, whose origins, however, remained mysterious.
-Nevertless, Madame Dupin took care of the child and raised as her own, later becoming in her reader and heiress.
-Louise considers Marie-Thérèse as her own daughter and educated after her own image, transmitting her high culture and elegance of her manners.
-Marie-Thérèse Adam was entirely dedicated to Madame Dupin and remained at her side until the last moment.
+Nevertheless, Louise Dupin took care of the child and raised her as her own, later making Marie-Thérèse her reader and heiress.
+Louise considered Marie-Thérèse as her own daughter and raised her after her own image, educating her in high culture and manners.
+Marie-Thérèse Adam seemed to have been entirely dedicated to Louise Dupin and remained at her side until Louise Dupin's death.